devopsgroup-io/catapult/README.md

 :boom: **Catapult** is a complete website and workflow management platform built from leading and affordable technologies.

-:earth_americas: **Our mission** is to create a lean platform which orchestrates DevOps for website lifecycles with familiar technologies.
+:earth_americas: **Our mission** is to create a lean platform that orchestrates DevOps for website lifecycles with familiar technologies.

 :rocket: **Our vision** is to afford organizations reduced risk and improved performance while lowering barriers to entry.